mjordan/larkm/README.md

 ### Resolving an ARK

 Visit `http://127.0.0.1:8000/ark:/12345/x910` in your browser.
 You will be redirected to https://www.lib.sfu.ca.

+To see the configured committment statement for the ARK instead of resolving to its target, append `?info` to the end of the ARK, e.g., `http://127.0.0.1:8000/ark:/12345/x910?info`.

 ### Creating a new ARK